Gantt Chart Excel template

 Tips: The sheet must be unprotected to use the Configure Chart button.

-If your Project Start Date ever changes, you need to do this again.
+If your Project Start Date ever changes, then you need to do this again.

 Choose your time units of measure